Medically reviewed by Drugs.com. Last updated on Dec 22, 2020.

-- This medicine may cause very bad and sometimes deadly liver problems.
-This most often happens within the first 6 months of using Depakene (valproic acid liquid).
-Call your doctor if you see dark urine, are feeling tired, are not hungry, have an upset stomach, are throwing up, or have yellowing of the skin or eyes.
-In patients who have seizures, loss of seizure control may happen.
-Have your blood work checked.
-Talk with your doctor.
+- Liver problems have happened with Depakene (valproic acid liquid).
+Sometimes, these have been deadly.
+Most of the time, liver problems happened within the first 6 months after starting Depakene (valproic acid liquid).
+Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.
+In people who have seizures, loss of seizure control may happen.
+Have your blood work checked as you have been told by your doctor.

 - Children under 2 years are at greater risk of deadly liver problems.
 Those who take more than 1 seizure drug or who have a metabolic disorder, a very bad seizure disorder along with mental retardation, or certain brain problems are at highest risk.
 Talk with the doctor.

 - There is a greater risk of liver failure and death in patients who have a genetic liver problem caused by a mitochondrial disorder like Alpers–Huttenlocher syndrome.
 You may need to have a genetic test to check for this health problem.
 If you have or may have mitochondrial disorders do not take Depakene (valproic acid liquid) before talking with your doctor.

 - This medicine may cause severe birth defects if you take it while you are pregnant.
 It can also cause your child to have a lower IQ and brain problems.
 If you are pregnant or able to get pregnant, talk with your doctor to make sure Depakene (valproic acid liquid) is right for you.
 Use birth control to prevent pregnancy while you take Depakene (valproic acid liquid).
 If you get pregnant while taking Depakene (valproic acid liquid), call your doctor right away.